aayusharyan/kh-fsd-weekday-may-30-2022/Aug-19/README.md

 - This means, we listen for browser requests.
 - After this, listen for GET requests on a path.

+- app.get(<path>, <callback>).
+- Path can be anything in string.
+- Callback is a function, we write the logic.
+- This callback function accepts two things, request and response.
+- Request -> Sent from browser to the server.
+- Response -> Processed response sent back from the server to the browser.

 ### Sending JSON Data.
+- Here, send the response.json method and inside that method, give the JSON data you want to send.

 **Note: If you change anything in the JS file.
 You NEED to stop the server and start it again.
 Otherwise, it will not reflect the updated data/logic.
 This problem is solved by using nodemon.**

 ## Task:
 - Create a server and send a list of names.
 (Like, family members, friends).
 - For the frontend, create a react application, then show this list of members which is fetched from the server that you created.

+- Install Postman

 ### nodemon